top of page

 • Mar 30

-• 3 min read
+• 4 min read

-By now you might have heard Mike Popovic's legendary quote “It’s not about the Supply Chain.
+“It’s not about the Supply Chain.
 It’s about the Service that the Supply Chain delivers to the Maintenance Team and the entire organization!”

-Because at the end of the day, no one cares about procurement workflows, vendor communication, or inventory processes.
+It’s not about the supply chain.
+It’s about how the supply chain helps maintenance teams do their job.
+At the end of the day, no one cares about procurement workflows, vendor communication, or inventory processes.
 What matters is uptime.
 What matters is reliability.
-What matters is getting the right part, at the right time, without slowing the job down.
+What matters is getting the right part at the right time without slowing the job down.
+Unfortunately, in most environments today, the supply chain is doing the opposite.
+It is slowing everything down.

 Where Things Break

 Most organizations are still running procurement off internal data that is outdated, incomplete, or just wrong.
+Users search and:

-• cannot find the part
+• Cannot find the part.

-• find multiple versions of the same item
+• Find multiple versions of the same item.

-• pick something close enough
+• Pick something close enough.

-• or just type in free text and move on
+• Or just type in free text and move on.

+From that point forward, everything becomes work.
 Buyers fix the request.
 Vendors receive unclear orders.
 Receiving has to figure out what showed up.
 AP deals with mismatches.
+And maintenance waits.
+Not because the part does not exist, but because the process is broken.

 The Real Shift: Fix What Happens Upstream

 Users are now selecting real parts, with real specifications, real pricing, and real availability, directly from vendor catalogs.
+No guessing.
+No approximations.
+No cleanup later.
+But just adding PunchOut is not enough.

 Why Speed Without Control Creates New Problems

 If you only improve access to vendors, you increase speed, but you lose control.
+Users will:

-• bypass internal inventory
+• Bypass internal inventory.

-• skip sourcing logic
+• Skip sourcing logic.

+That is where most organizations get stuck.
 They implement PunchOut and see improvement, but also see external spend increase and inventory become less reliable.

 Adding Structure: Guiding the Right Decision

 To actually increase maintenance uptime, you need to guide how decisions are made, not just make them faster.
+This is where requisition governance comes in.
+EzReq sits before the purchase.
+It ensures:

-• internal inventory is checked first
+• Internal inventory is checked first.

-• users follow the right sourcing path
+• Users follow the right sourcing path.

-• requisitions are clean and complete
+• Requisitions are clean and complete.

 Now PunchOut is only used when it should be.